 Take Business A, a clothing store that wants to expand and grow its revenue.
 It purchases Business B, which is a clothing manufacturer.

-That’s the basic idea: one business acquires another business in the same niche market and absorbs the profits that both businesses generate.
+That’s the basic idea: one business acquires another business in the same vertical and absorbs the profits that both businesses generate.

 What Kind of Vertical Integration Is Right For You?